opnsense/docs/source/manual/vpnet.rst

 OpenVPN (SSL VPN)
 --------------------------

-One of the main advantages of OpenVPN in comparison to IPsec is the ease of configuration, there are less settings involved and it's quite simple to export settings for clients.
+One of the main advantages of OpenVPN in comparison to IPsec is the ease of configuration, there are fewer settings involved and it's quite simple to export settings for clients.

 .................................
 Site 2 Site
 .................................

-OpenVPN on OPNsense can also be used to create a tunnel between two locations, similar to what IPsec offers, generally the performance of IPsec is higher which usually makes this a less common choice.
+OpenVPN on OPNsense can also be used to create a tunnel between two locations, similar to what IPsec offers.
+Generally the performance of IPsec is higher which usually makes this a less common choice.

 .. toctree::